Skip to main content Skip to primary navigation

 This led in 1993 to the creation of a monitoring committee responsible for the follow-up of all slightly radioactive zones outside of the plant's walls and the elaboration of the most appropriate solution for the permanent disposal of the historical radioactive waste.

-Umicore cleaned up the contaminated buildings outside the plant to permanently improve the current situation and to provide effective protection for people and the environment in the long term.
+Umicore demolished and cleaned up the contaminated buildings outside the plant to improve the situation and to provide effective protection for people and the environment in the long term.
 In addition, it put in place a monitoring program with an external radiation expert and periodic reporting to the authorities.
 This program involves inspections to ensure the perfection of the storage facilities, measurement of radon radiation, stability measurements, and monitoring of groundwater quality.
 The authorities have consistently confirmed that there is no risk to the health of employees, local residents, or the environment.

 A clear legal framework